Intika-Linux-Apps/BDSync-Manager/website/content/pages/07-faq.md

 In short: *bdsync-manager* makes it just a bit easier to use *bdsync* for a specifc but quite typical use-case.

 ## How should I transfer the initial copy? ##
-This depends on your usage of *bdsync* and is not specific for *bdsync-manager*.

-The fail-safe approach for the initial copy is a transfer via *ssh* to the remote host:

-    cat SOURCE_BLOCKDEVICE | ssh bar@foo.baz "cat >target.img"

-(Use [pv](http://www.ivarch.com/programs/pv.shtml) instead of *cat* for a fancy progress bar.)

-Alternatively (provided enough space for a full-size patch on the remote host) you can also create a dummy target file (e.g. *touch target.img*) and use *bdsync_args = --diffsize=resize* in your config file for the initial synchronization.
+The first initial copy should be created with an *in-place* operation (setting: *apply_patch_in_place*).
+This skips the patch creation and applies all changes (i.e. the full source content) on the fly.
+Afterwards you can disable this setting again if you prefer a more conservative style of operation.

+Additionally you may want to enable the setting *create_target_if_missing*, if the target storage should be a file and it does not exist, yet.
+This option is currently no usable with a generic blockdevice or an LVM target.